port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/argocd/argocd.md

 # ArgoCD

-Our ArgoCD integration allows you to import `cluster`, `project`, `application` and `deployment-history` resources from your ArgoCD instance into Port, according to your mapping and definition.
+Our ArgoCD integration allows you to import `cluster`, `project`, `application`, `deployment-history`, `kubernetes-resource` and `managed-resource` from your ArgoCD instance into Port, according to your mapping and definition.

 ## Common use cases